nick-ma/IELTS/03 Writing/04 ielts-mentor/GT Part1/Sample 12 - You have bought a new mobile phone and it has stopped working.md

-# You have bought a new mobile phone and in a few days of purchase, it has stopped working.
+# *[Complain]* You have bought a new mobile phone and in a few days of purchase, it has stopped working.
 You've spoken to the company representative a week ago but it has still not been repaired.

 Write a letter to the company.
 In your letter